Levi D. Jarrard: Exile

 It was later discovered that Levi Jarrard fled to Canada, and spent most of his time in Niagara Falls.
 He had leased a hotel at Windsor, and called it the British-American Hotel.
 He was furnishing it at the time when he was questioned by detectives sent by Pinkerton.
 At this time, he was living under an assumed name.
 Jarrard was detained at Niagara Falls, Ontario, on the afternoon of August 1, 1883, and held there at police headquarters.
 He was arrested and remanded by Judge Baxter of County Welland.
 New Brunswick lawyers J. Kearney Rice and Robert Adrian went to Canada to participate in the extradition case.
 They met Jarrard at Police Headquarters, where Jarrard was delighted to see them.
 Afterward, Jarrard was put in jail to await the extradition trial.
-On August 27, his trial began in the County Welland court, with Judge Baxter preciding.
+On August 27, his trial began in the County Welland court, with Judge Baxter presiding.
 On December 17, 1883, the Court of Common Pleas dismissed Jarrard's attempt to be discharged.
 The Chief-Justice stated that they have accused Jarrard of forgery and that he had stolen an estimated $36,000.

 The extradition case was argued in the Court of Appeals on February 5, 1884.
 In the case, Jarrard's defense was that he owned the books that were allegedly altered and that a clerk altered them.
 He also said that Freehold Evans of the finance committee had audited the account and said it was correct.
 The extradition case was settled on March 4, 1884, in a unanimous decision.
 Jarrard was charged with forgery.